BUPT-GAMMA/OpenHGNN/space4hgnn/README.md

 #### 2.1 Generate designs randomly

 Here we will generate a random design combination for each dataset and save it in a `.yaml` file.
-The candidate designs are list in [`./space4hgnn/generate_yaml.py`](./generate_yaml.py).
+The candidate designs are listed in [`./space4hgnn/generate_yaml.py`](./generate_yaml.py).

 ```bash
 python ./space4hgnn/generate_yaml.py --gnn_type gcnconv --times 1 --key has_bn --configfile test